krancour/brignext/PROPOSAL.md

 proposed architecture decomposes Brigade into three logical subsystems-- record storage, scheduling, and logging-- with a service layer to coordinate among these three.
 The service layer will be exposed to clients via secure HTTP endpoints that implement a RESTful API.
-Brigade types and an API client will be made available as in a Go SDK.
-An improved `brig` CLI and crop of new gateways will utilize utilize that SDK.
+Brigade types and an API client will also be made available in a Go SDK.
+An improved `brig` CLI and new gateways will utilize that SDK.

 ![Logical Component Model](components.png)

 N.B.: Brigade 1.x has a read-only API that is utilized by Kashti only.
 (Kashti is the web-based, read-only Brigade 1.x dashboard.)
-The API referenced above is a _new_ one for use by all Brigade 2.0 components, gateways, and clients so as to abstract all of those away from underlying technology choices.
+The API referenced above is a _new_ one for use by all Brigade 2.0 components, gateways, and clients so as to abstract all of those consumers away from underlying technology choices.

+N.B.: A Brigade 2.x-compatible Kashti 2.0 is not proposed at this time.

 The following diagram depicts by example how different logical components interact with one another, using the complex sequence of event creation and